-2006 Honda CR-V SE Sport 2.0 from UK and Ireland
+2006 Honda CR-V Sport Luxury from Australia and New Zealand

 Would you buy another car from this manufacturer?
 Yes